RyuuXS/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.